-- 1. Analyze the total structure of the business and able to identify and classify the different types of business entities. - 2.
-Asses the demand and supply analyses with the help of various measures and types of - elasticity of demand. - 3.
-Infer the knowledge about production and cost analysis for product and services. - 4.
-Interpret the fundamental concepts related to financial accounting. - 5.
-Predict the financial position by analyzing the financial statement of the company through various ratios.
+Course Outcomes: Upon completion of this course the student will be able to: 1.
+Analyze the total structure of the business and able to identify and classify the Different types of business entities.
+L3 2.
+Assess the demand and supply analyses with the help of various measures and types of Elasticity of demand.
+L3 3.
+Evaluate the knowledge about production and cost analysis for product and services.
+L2 4.
+Interpret the fundamental concepts related to financial accounting L2 5.
+Predict the financial position by analyzing the financial statement of the company through various ratios L3

-Introduction to Business and Economics:
+Introduction to Business and Economics: Business:

-Business: Define Business, characteristics of business, Types of Business Entities, Limited Liability Companies, Sources of Capital for a Company.
+Define Business, characteristics of business, Types of Business Entities, Limited Liability Companies, Sources of Capital for a Company.

+Economics:

-Economics: Significance of Economics, Micro and Macro Economic Concepts, and Importance of National Income, Business Cycle, Features and Phases of Business Cycle.
+Significance of Economics, Micro and Macro Economic Concepts, and Importance of National Income, Business Cycle, Features and Phases of Business Cycle.
 Nature and Scope of Business Economics, Role of Business Economist,